The Vice of Lust

 The vice of lust is a disposition of immoderate or immoral sexual desire.

-“Abstain from the desires of the flesh that wage war against the soul” (1 Peter 2:11); stand against lust with the virtues of chastity, self-control, and foresight.
+Stand against lust with the virtues of chastity, self-control, and foresight.

 Back to Series Next Teaching